 In recent reports by Save the Children, the mental health and psychosocial needs of children and adolescents in Syria were examined comprehensively for the first time.
 One of those reports ‘Invisible Wounds’ states that millions of Syrian children could be living in a state of ‘toxic stress’ due to prolonged exposure to conflict.
 It speculates that the damage to an entire generation of children could soon become permanent and irreversible due to trauma and extreme stress.
 Toxic stress can disrupt the development of the brain and increases the risk of physical health problems such as diabetes, heart disorders and mental health conditions in adulthood.

-Building on recommendations from the 2015 Hague symposium, ‘Growing up in Conflict: The impact on children’s mental health and well-being’, this dialogue will review progress and examine recent innovative developments in the field of MHPSS.
-It will bring together experts and innovators worldwide in MHPSS, children’s war exposure and broader mental health needs to suggest policy responses and their coordination.
-Discussions will focus on issues relating to programme design, operation and scalability in order to produce a roadmap to guide organisations and individuals working in the field.
+Building on recommendations from the 2015 Hague symposium, ‘Growing up in Conflict: The impact on children’s mental health and well-being’, this dialogue reviewed progress and examined recent innovative developments in the field of MHPSS.
+It brought together experts and innovators worldwide in MHPSS, children’s war exposure and broader mental health needs to suggest policy responses and their coordination.
+Discussions focused on issues relating to programme design, operation and scalability in order to produce a roadmap to guide organisations and individuals working in the field.